maia-s/sdl3-sys-rs/sdl3-sys/README.md

     - Update SDL to 3.2.12
     - Add `no-link` feature
     - Add more SDL CMake features for use when building from source
+    - On Apple targets, look for frameworks in `~/Library/Frameworks` too
 - 0.4.7:
     - Update SDL to 3.2.10
     - Derive PartialEq/Eq/Hash traits for applicable types